Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 Nerve damage occurs because PAD deprives them of oxygen and nutrient-rich blood.
 Neuropathy can cause pain, numbness, and weakness.
 It also increases your chances of developing ulcers as you won’t feel minor injuries, which become more severe when untreated.

-The team at the University Pain Medical Center diagnoses PAD and related pain with comprehensive exams and state-of-the-art diagnostic testing.
+The team at the University Pain and Spine Center diagnoses PAD and related pain with comprehensive exams and state-of-the-art diagnostic testing.
 They check the pulse in your ankles and look for signs of PAD, including skin that is colder or looks discolored or shiny.

 The team also uses ultrasound and angiography to evaluate your arteries and blood flow.
 They also use electromyography (EMG) and nerve conduction studies to diagnose neuropathy.